CollinHeist/TitleCardMaker/docs/getting_started/settings.md

         | Season Folder Format | Season {season_number} |
         | ImageMagick Docker Container | Unchecked and Disabled |

 If you are not using Sonarr, then you will need to change your Episode Data Source setting to either TMDb or your Media Server.

-*[Media Server]: Plex, Emby, or Jellyfin
-*[Media Servers]: Plex, Emby, or Jellyfin
-*[TCM]: TitleCardMaker
-*[TMDb]: TheMovieDatabase